JongSuk1/KorQuad/README.md

 # Lanugage Models Are Specialists: Rethinking Fine-tuning Language Models from Diverse Sources
-This repository is an implementation of the NLP task project conducted in KAIST School of Computing, CS492(H): Special Topics in Computer Science<Deep Learning for Real-world Problems>: with NAVER
+This repository is an implementation of the NLP task project conducted in KAIST School of Computing, CS492(H): Special Topics in Computer Science<Deep Learning for Real-world Problems>: with NAVER.

 We used KorQuad-open dataset collected from NAVER wiki, blog, web, kin, news.
 Throughout this task, we implemented it using only NSML resources and want to say thank you to [NSML](https://ai.nsml.navercorp.com/) for providing GPU resourses.

 ## Customize open_squad and open_squad_metric
 ### Multiple Paragraph
 In general SQuAD dataset, QA and paragraph are one-to-one.
-However, this dataset have **multiple paragraphs for one QA**, so we should make multiple squad example for a QA.
+However, this dataset has **multiple paragraphs for one QA**, so one should create multiple squad example for a QA.
 It is implemented by modifying the existing [official code](https://github.com/huggingface/transformers/blob/master/src/transformers/data).
 And too many squad example were created, limiting the number of squad example created per QA.

 ### Use Only Majority Class
 We found minority class is mostly not useful, and it prevents the model from well optimized when included in the training step.
-So we have the option that you can choose source to use for the train.
+So we added the option that you can choose source to use for the train.
 If you activate the **--only_wiki** option in run_nsml shell file, you can train using only the wiki source.
-And we reached the best accuracy with this option.
+We reached the best accuracy with this option.

 ### Number of paragraphs on inference
 The number of paragraphs on inference affects significantly with the performance as below.
 The highest accuracy appears when using 5 paragraphs, so the default set to use 5 when inference.